 The desexualization of the Asian American male

 Andrew Kung is a Chinese American photographer based in New York.
 All opinions expressed in this article belong to the author.
+Beauty is a new section of CNN Style.

 I always knew that, as an Asian American man growing up in the US, I wasn't as desirable or "American" as my peers.